RohanAgarwal7/Financial-Markets-Analytics-Application/README.md

 APIs: Access the internal API endpoints for raw data or processed insights (see /docs/api.md).
 Real-Time Alerts: Enable streaming for live updates (requires Kafka setup, see /docs/streaming.md).

-Documentation

-User Guide: /docs/user_guide.md for dashboard navigation and features.
-Technical Architecture: /docs/architecture.md for system design and component interactions.
-API Documentation: /docs/api.md for endpoint details.
-Setup and Deployment: /docs/deployment.md for advanced deployment options.

-Contributing
-Contributions are welcome!
-Please follow these steps:

 Fork the repository.
 Create a feature branch (git checkout -b feature/your-feature).
 Commit your changes (git commit -m "Add your feature").
 Push to the branch (git push origin feature/your-feature).
 Open a Pull Request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Contact
-For questions or support, contact the project lead: Hirad Rezaei (details in /docs/contact.md).```